omarazrat/jWebAppTester/README.md

   "selector":"duckbar"
 }

-write - Writes text in a page component given its css selector.
+#### write - Writes text in a page component given its css selector.
--selector: the css selector of the component to write on
+-selector: Required.
+The css selector of the component to write on. if selector=="", then the action is send to the whole page. e.g.: CTRL+P
 -text: the text to write

 Example: